binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

     Important Information

-    On **November 16, 2020**, we are making changes to our provider API that will be breaking for some web3 sites.
+    On **November 16, 2020**, MetaMask is making changes to their provider API that will be breaking for some web3 sites.
     These changes are _upcoming_, but you can prepare for them today.
     Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.

-    All consumers of MetaMask's provider may be affected by the `eth_chainId` bug (see [next subsection](#window-ethereum-api-changes)).
-    Other than that, if you are new to using the provider, you do not have to worry about these changes, and can skip ahead [to the next section](#api).
+    In this implementation, some APIs will be supported as [Legacy API](#legacy-api) (For example we will still implement the `chainIdChanged` on BinanceChain object until MetaMask formally deprecate it).

 ## Basic Usage